(If you enjoy these predictions, you can follow me on Twitter at @lemire.)

 - Virtual reality is ubiquitous.
-New game consoles come with virtual capabilities by default.
+Some game consoles come with virtual-reality capabilities.

 - Volvo commercializes self-driving cars.
 Other major car makers are not far behind.

 - Though it may not be allowed in all countries, there will be “lawyer” AIs that can provide legal advice on par with what the average human lawyer in 2000 was able to provide.
 Of course, the AIs will be cheaper.

 - In some countries, at least half of all new cars sold do not run on fossil-fuel and can at least drive autonomously in specific conditions.